FormData

 toJson(): Record<string, any>

-Convert form data to a regular JavaScript object for debugging or logging.
+Converts the form data into a plain JSON object for debugging or logging.

 Example